Multiple departments respond to evening fires at Mack’s Twin City Recycling

 URBANA — Several area fire departments are working to put out fires at a north Urbana recycling business.

-Firefighters were called to Mack’s Twin City Recycling, 2808 N. Lincoln Ave. in Somer Township, just north of I-74 about 8 p.m.
+Firefighters were called about 8 p.m. to Mack’s Twin City Recycling, 2808 N. Lincoln Ave., U, just north of Interstate 74.

 Edge-Scott, Carroll, Thomasboro, Savoy and Eastern Prairie are among the fire departments helping.

-The family-owned recycling business has been the victim of destructive fires in December 2013 and November 2019.
+The family-owned recycling business was previously been the victim of destructive fires in December 2013 and November 2019.